-"He is resting comfortably," said Dr. Newton.
-"Do you think Mr. Hobart has a said the physician.
+Dr. Newton.
+"Do you think Mr. Hobart has a

 Dr. Newton said he would not give an opinion as to how long the patient might live.
 He might drop off at any moment and he might go for three or four days, so remarkable has been his vitality all through his serious illness.